MauricioMoldes/Haploblock_Clusters_ElixirBH25/README.md

     --chr 6 \
     --out data/
 ```
+*If you would like to run one haploblock as a test, please swap in data/haploblock_boundaries_chr6_TNFa.tsv for --boundaries_file*

 This uses previously generated haploblock phased sequences (--merged_consensus_dir) and variant counts (--variant_counts), based on which it calculates MMSeqs parameters: min sequence identify and coverage fraction.
 For each haploblock it generates a TSV file in directory data/clusters/.